...

 • Use reputable flight CO₂ calculators and offset only what you cannot avoid.

 Platforms like Gold Standard, Atmosfair, and CarbonFootprint.com let you estimate and offset emissions from flights and overland transport.
-Offsets are a backstop, not a free pass—so prioritize route choices first.
+Offsets are a backstop, not a free pass, so prioritize better route choices first.

 Compare modes: train vs plane emissions (2025) · night trains in Europe

-On many routes under 800–1,000 km, trains and coaches are lower-carbon, lower-stress, and often just as fast door-to-door as flying.
+On many routes under 800 to 1,000 km, trains and coaches are lower-carbon, lower-stress, and often just as fast door to door as flying.
 Once you factor in airport transfers and security queues, a four-hour high-speed train suddenly looks very attractive.

 Within countries, choose: